Azure/azure-kusto-go/README.md

 - [Ingest Client documentation](https://godoc.org/github.com/Azure/azure-kusto-go/azkustoingest)

 # Version 1.0.0 Released (BREAKING CHANGES)
 Version 1.0.0 introduced a significant change to the package structure, aligning Azure-Kusto-Go with all other Kusto SDKs structure.
-The main package, `github.com/Azure/azure-kusto-go` is no longer supported.
+The original package, `github.com/Azure/azure-kusto-go` is no longer published.
 Instead, there are two new packages:
-- `github.com/Azure/azure-kusto-go/azkustodata` - for interacting with the data plane (querying data)
+- `github.com/Azure/azure-kusto-go/azkustodata` - for query and management commands.
-- `github.com/Azure/azure-kusto-go/azkustoingest` - for interacting with the ingest plane (importing data)
+- `github.com/Azure/azure-kusto-go/azkustoingest` - for interacting with the ingesting data.

 Required code changes to upgrade to v1.0.0:
 - Replace your `github.com/Azure/azure-kusto-go` imports with `github.com/Azure/azure-kusto-go/azkustodata` or `github.com/Azure/azure-kusto-go/azkustoingest` depending on your use case (Use tools or IDEs to do this)